ArpitAgrawal001/Full-Stack-Honors-Assignment/Honours Views-Webpage/README.md

    ```

 ## Usage
-Once the backend and frontend servers are running, you can access the blog website in your browser.
-Users can register, log in, create new blog posts, view their own blogs,  and delete blogs.
+Once the backend and frontend servers are running, you can access the Views-WebPage in your browser.
+Users can register, log in, create new posts, view their own views, and delete views.